 |Very Good||All Divers||70.0||17.2609994633||-62.681465128|

 |Very Good||All Divers||40.0||17.274354741||-62.7013778687|

-For more information concerning snorkeling, including suggestions and helpful tips for both "old pros" and beginners, check out this extensive Caribbean diving article.
+For more information concerning snorkeling, including suggestions and helpful tips for both experienced divers and beginners, read this detailed Caribbean diving article.

 Help us improve!
 We welcome your corrections and suggestions.